Affordable House Flooring Options: A Comprehensive Review

 With its expansive selection of styles, shades, and patterns, ceramic tile flooring provides an enduring charm.
 Prices can range from a mere $1 to over $15 per square foot (excluding installation), depending on the type and design.
 While high-end ceramic tiles can be expensive, many economical options exist that do not sacrifice resilience or visual appeal.

-Glazed and Unglazed Ceramic Tiles
+Glazed and Unglazed Ceramic Tiles: Cheaper and Natural

 Homeowners have the option of glazed and unglazed ceramic tiles.
 The glazed variants feature a protective coating, making them water and stain-infiltration-resistant.
 In contrast, though less resistant, unglazed tiles showcase a rustic, natural appearance.

-Carpet: Budget-Friendly Comfort
+Carpet: A Budget-Friendly Flooring Material

 Carpet flooring continues to be favored for its inviting warmth and comfort.
 Costs vary widely depending on the material and quality, but options as low as $1 to $4 per square foot (excluding installation) are available.
 While maintenance can be somewhat demanding, especially for families with pets or young children, carpet flooring offers unrivaled softness and noise reduction.